mrjono1/joi-to-typescript/README.md

 - .description('What this interface is for') - jsdoc
 - .valid(['red', 'green', 'blue']) - enumerations
 - .optional() - optional properties `?`
-- .requried() - required properties
+- .required() - required properties
 - .array(), .object(), .string(), .number(), .boolean() - standard Joi schemas
 - .alternatives()
 - .allow('') - will be ignored on a string